signetlabdei/lorawan/doc/lorawan.rst

 model the peculiarities of the two wireless network devices: the End Device (ED) and the Gateway (GW).
-So, the PHY layers can be modeled by use of ``EndDeviceLoraPhy`` and ``GatewayLoraPhy`` classes, while objects of class ``EndDeviceLorawanMac`` and ``GatewayLorawanMac`` are used to represent the MAC layer.
+So, the PHY layers can be modeled by use of ``EndDeviceLoraPhy`` and ``GatewayLoraPhy`` classes, while objects of class ``EndDeviceLorawanMac``, ``ClassAEndDeviceLorawanMac``, and ``GatewayLorawanMac`` are used to represent the MAC layer.
 A ``NetworkServer`` application can also be installed on a node that will then administer the wireless network through the GW's forwarding application, ``Forwarder``, which leverages the gateway's LoRa communication capabilities to forward to End Devices the Network Server's packets.

 PHY layer model
 ===============